Some cancer drugs may cause you to feel or be sick. But there are treatments that can help and ways you can support yourself.

-Other drugs, such as hormone therapies, bisphosphonates or painkillers can make you feel queasy when you first start taking them.
-But generally this wears off within days or weeks.
-It’s possible to have longer term sickness, particularly with stronger painkillers.
+Hormone therapies, bisphosphonates or painkillers, can make you feel sick when you first start taking them.
+This might wear off within days or weeks.
+It’s possible to have longer-term sickness, particularly with stronger painkillers.

 Taking anti sickness drugs (anti emetics)

 Doctors usually control sickness well with anti sickness drugs (anti emetics).
 Your team will prescribe them if your cancer treatment is likely to make you feel or be sick.